nephio-project/docs/content/en/docs/guides/user-guides/usecase-user-guides/exercise-5-argocd-wl.md

 /bin/bash /tmp/patch.sh
 ```

-Now, verify that the patch has been applied, and the two CMPs are added to the argocd-repo-server (creating 3 containers):
+Verify that the patch has been applied, and that the 2 new CMP containers have been added to the argocd-repo-server:
 ```bash
 kubectl get pods -n argocd | grep argocd-repo-server
 ```